- Things to Know

 What are the signs and symptoms of bladder cancer?

-Many people with bladder cancer at first may have blood in their urine without pain while urinating.
+Many people with bladder cancer first may have blood in their urine without pain while urinating.
 Most often, bladder cancer is diagnosed after a person finds blood in the urine.
-Several symptoms might indicate bladder cancer, such as fatigue, weight loss and bone tenderness.
-These can indicate more advanced disease.
-The common symptoms include
+Several symptoms might indicate bladder cancer, such as fatigue, weight loss, and bone tenderness.
+These can indicate more advanced diseases.
+The common bladder cancer symptoms include